kitas91/Homework_Assignement_1-/PlaidCaseStudy.md

 ## Sector Before Plaid Disruption:

-With the fierce competition between financial institutions and the FinTech space, many institutions were reluctant to release customer information to FinTech innovation commpanies.
+With the fierce competition between traditional financial institutions and the FinTech space, many institutions were reluctant to release customer information to innovative FinTech commpanies.

 Initially, companies such as Venmo and Paypal used Yodlee to gain access to customer bank accounts.
 Yodlee uses micro-transactions to varify customers bank accounts.
 Others uploaded PDFs of paper statements and typed in the data manually.
 Perret and Hockey sought to create an application programming interface, or API, to perform the same function with only a bank customer's online user name and password.

 Today, Plaid has changed the way FinTech companies interact with financial institutions and share customer bank account information.

-SETTING UP SHOP in New York in the spring of 2012, with Perret as CEO and Hockey as CTO, the pair scored a stroke of luck.
-Venmo's engineering chief was in the process of cutting the cost of a peer-to-peer money transfer for making payments.
-The solution was settling transactions in big batches; while Venmo customers would transact instantly, the actual payment was delayed a day.
-Plaid helped remove the risk: Venmo would know in real time that the sender had a sufficient bank balance.

-Venmo's validation helped the startup take off among other fintech customers that were looking to emulate Venmo's success.
-Some now-well-known apps would sign up months before they became household names.

 ## How Plaid Works: